 Aaron SeybertManaging Director Specialties: Detroit, Community development in Detroit, Detroit community development finance, Social Investing, Opportunity Zones, Use of non-grant capital

-Aaron Seybert is a social investment officer at The Kresge Foundation.
-He supports the Social Investment Practice and the Detroit Program at Kresge.
+Aaron Seybert is managing director of the Social Investment Practice at The Kresge Foundation.
+He previously served as a social investment officer supporting the American Cities and Detroit Programs at Kresge.
 He joined the foundation in 2016.
-Previously, he served as executive director at JPMorgan Chase Bank, where he was involved with community development banking focused on New Markets Tax Credits and Historic Tax Credit investing.
+Prior to Kresge, he served as executive director at JPMorgan Chase Bank, where he was involved with community development banking focused on New Markets Tax Credits and Historic Tax Credit investing.

 He started his career in impact investing at Cinnaire (formerly the Great Lakes Capital Fund) addressing affordable housing, and previously worked with Legal Aid of Central Michigan.
 He has served on the board of directors for the Michigan Magnet Fund, Lake Trust Credit Union and the Core Cities Strategic Fund advisory board.

 A native of Michigan, Aaron earned a bachelor in business administration in corporate finance and accounting from Central Michigan University in Mt.
 Pleasant, Mich., and a juris doctorate from the Michigan State University College of Law.

 Photo: Douglas Schaible

 Amy B. RobinsonVice President, CFO and Chief Administrative Officer Finance Specialties: Executive leadership and management, Financial accounting, Nonprofit management